 Solar-Powered Beacon Checkers in the High Alpine

-All our beacon checkers are powered by localized solar arrays.
-This not only allows our beacon checkers to run sustainably, it also prevents us from having to track wires out to their locations from centralized power sources.
-Our solar powered beacons are a great example of how ski areas face unique challenges in practicing sustainable operations, but with that comes opportunities for innovative solutions.
+Our beacon checkers, used for guests to check their safety equipment before skiing high-consequence terrain off Lone Peak, are powered by localized solar arrays.
+This not only allows our beacon checkers to run sustainably but also prevents us from having to track wires out to their locations from centralized power sources.
+Our solar-powered beacons are a great example of how ski areas face unique challenges in practicing sustainable operations, but with that comes opportunities for innovative solutions.